 The author is responsible for working with the department/unit Extension coordinator or department head/director to acquire all peer reviews, both internal and external.
 An optional Publication Reviewer Report PDF is available for reviewers to record and print their comments.
 Each department manages the review process separately from the publication office.
 Family and Consumer Sciences publications undergo a special submission process that will acquire blind reviews for the authors.
 The minimum requirements for numbering are:

 - All numbered publications must be internally reviewed for accuracy and content by at least two faculty.

 - Reviewers can be from within the author's home department, discipline, or commodity area.

 - If the lead author is county faculty, the internal review should be coordinated through the appropriate department, depending on the subject matter.

-- Bulletins and circulars must be externally reviewed by at least two reviewers.
+- Bulletins, circulars, and agent resources must be externally reviewed by at least two reviewers

 - Reviewers can be from within the UGA system but external to the originating unit(s) or from outside the UGA system.
 They can also be from industry or another college/university.